eclipse-vertx/vert.x/core_manual_groovy.md

 #### Ending HTTP responses

-Once you have finished with the HTTP response you must call the `end()` function on it.
+Once you have finished with the HTTP response you must call the `end()` method on it.

-This function can be invoked in several ways:
+This method can be invoked in several ways:

 With no arguments, the response is simply ended.

-    request.response.end();
+    request.response.end()

-The function can also be called with a string or Buffer in the same way `write` is called.
+The method can also be called with a string or Buffer in the same way `write` is called.
 In this case it's just the same as calling write with a string or Buffer followed by calling `end` with no arguments.
 For example:

-    request.response.end("That's all folks");
+    request.response.end("That's all folks")

 #### Closing the underlying connection

 You can close the underlying TCP connection of the request by calling the `close` method.

-    request.response.close();
+    request.response.close()

 #### Response headers

-HTTP response headers can be added to the response by adding them to the map returned from the `headers()` method:
+HTTP response headers can be added to the response by adding them to the `headers` property:

-    request.response.headers().put("Cheese", "Stilton");
+    request.response.headers["Cheese"] = "Stilton"
-    request.response.headers().put("Hat colour", "Mauve");
+    request.response.headers["Hat colour"] = "Mauve"

 Individual HTTP response headers can also be written using the `putHeader` method.
 This allows a fluent API since calls to `putHeader` can be chained:

-    request.response.putHeader("Some-Header", "elephants").putHeader("Invisible-Friend", "Bertie");
+    request.response.putHeader("Dream", "Elephants").putHeader("Invisible-Friend", "Bertie")

 Response headers must all be added before any parts of the response body are written.